 In order to give back a little to the societies that host us and our clients, we like to support smaller charities undertaking valuable work at a local level.
 To this end, we support the following initiatives, which we feel do some remarkable work.

-TransIndus has partnered “Water Harvest” a charity committed to providing safe, clean and sustainable water to remote villages of Rajasthan and Gujarat where local communities face severe drought for most of the year, forcing women and children to walk miles in a desperate search for water.
+TransIndus has partnered with “Water Harvest” a charity committed to providing safe, clean and sustainable water to remote villages of Rajasthan and Gujarat where local communities face severe drought for most of the year, forcing women and children to walk miles in a desperate search for water.

 Established in 1987 by Dr Nicholas and Professor Mary Grey following their visit to the region during a terrible drought the charity has gone onto help numerous villages by providing ‘Rainwater Harvesting Systems’ but also in educating local families in the sustainable use of their scare resources.